sit-ece-cpe390/LAB_B_2020S/Lab10/Readme.md

 3. Write the function **choose** using loop in problems.cc
 4. Complete and compile the code.
 5. Demonstrate your result and code to TA.
-6. Submit the code to Canvas
+6. Submit the code on canvas: Lab 10 Bit Manipulation (cpp) and Lab 10 Bit Manipulation (asm)